 This mood disorder is a less severe form of depression.
-Although less extreme, dysthymic disorder causes long-lasting moodiness.
+Although less extreme, dysthymic disorder causes chronic of long-lasting moodiness.
 With dysthymic disorder, low, dark moods invade your life nearly every day for two years or more.
-Dysthymia is contrasted with a full major depressive episodes that lasts two years or longer, which is called chronic major depression.
+Dysthymia is contrasted with a full major depressive episode that lasts two years or longer, which is called chronic major depression.

 Dysthymic disorder can occur alone or along with other psychiatric or mood disorders.
 As with depression, dysthymic disorder is more common in women than in men.
 A family history of mood disorders is not uncommon.
 This mood disorder tends to appear earlier than major depression, although it can begin anytime from childhood to later in life.

 Up to 5% of the general population is affected by dysthymic disorder.
 But its cause is not well understood.
 A combination of factors likely conspires to create this mood disorder.
 These factors may include: